Discover sustainable transportation solutions for your event

 Getting the word out before the event

-• Smart emails: Don’t just send one generic email.
-Segment your list by where attendees are coming from.
+• Smart emails: Segment your list by where attendees are coming from.
 You can send folks in the same city a nudge to use the Slinger carpool widget or show those coming from further afield the best train routes.

-• Social media buzz: Get creative with your posts.
-Share a “Pro tip” about the shuttle bus schedule, or post a fun graphic showing how many car journeys were avoided at your last event thanks to carpooling.
-It’s all about making it visible and shareable.
+• Social media buzz: Share a “Pro tip” about the shuttle bus schedule, or post a fun graphic showing how many car journeys were avoided at your last event thanks to carpooling.

 What success looks like: defining your metrics

-• Public transport uptake: If you offered discounts for buses or trains, how many people cashed them in?
-Measuring the redemption rate tells you if your incentive was compelling enough.
+• Public transport uptake: If you offered discounts for buses or trains, measure how many people used them.

 Here’s something I’ve learned from experience: don’t underestimate the cumulative effect.
 A single person cycling might not seem like a game-changer, but when you track the data and find out hundreds of attendees made that choice, you suddenly have a powerful story about a massive dent in your event’s carbon footprint.